-Without a live in carer many of these basic simple tasks (to us) cannot be achieved safely.
+Without a live-in carer, many of these basic simple tasks (to us) cannot be achieved safely.

 For example the ability to once again play “mine host” (like in the old days).
 Confidently being able to invite over old friends and relatives for afternoon tea or similar.

-How about a trip to some old haunts like the local pub, flower arrangement classes, or perhaps the Towns Womens Guild, or a trip to the seaside?
+How about a trip to some old haunts like the local pub, flower arrangement classes, or perhaps the Townswomen’s Guild, or a trip to the seaside?

 What about taking-in a familiar resort where mum and dad took you as a kid?
-These nostalgic trips can rekindle long forgotten fond memories of yesteryear.
+These nostalgic trips can rekindle long-forgotten fond memories of yesteryear.
 Something which can be wonderfully therapeutic in an elderly person.

 No regime or rules to follow.
-Able to decide entirely how they wish to spend their day.
+Able to decide entirely about how they wish to spend their day.

-No third parties deciding for them what they should eat, and when and where.
+No third parties deciding for them what they should eat, and when, and where.

-Same applies with what time to get up in the morning, and when to retire at night.
+The same applies with what time to get up in the morning, and when to retire at night.

 All of the above enables the individual with some support to retain their pride and dignity.

-Without a doubt a personal individual 1-1 level of care delivers far and away the best outcome.
+Without a doubt, a personal individual 1-1 level of care delivers far and -away – the best outcome.

-None of us can fully imagine the stress and trauma an individual experiences, when the care home beckons.
+None of us can fully imagine the stress and trauma an individual experiences when the care home beckons.

 For example a person without dementia being mixed in with those who have.